Travel

 October: The Ultimate NOLA Sweet Spot After Mardi Gras

 October is when New Orleans gets its Halloween groove on, and locals dive into the holiday season with gusto.
 The streets may be buzzing, but it’s a magical kind of buzz, filled with festive charm and fewer crowds.
-So, if you’re looking for the best time to visit New Orleans outside of Mardi Gras, October is your golden ticket to a delightful blend of cool weather and enchanting local festivities!
+So, if you’re looking for the best time for visiting New Orleans outside of Mardi Gras, October is your golden ticket to a delightful blend of cool weather and enchanting local festivities!

 Finding the Perfect Weather in NOLA: When to Visit for Ideal Temps?

-Wondering when is the best time to visit New Orleans for perfect weather?
 Skip the summer unless you’re into sweltering heat and humidity that could rival a sauna.
 New Orleans’ weather outside of summer is generally delightful—think comfortable temperatures and pleasant days.

 Winter is also mild, though it’s not above the occasional surprise frostbite when temperatures dip into the 40s at night.
 So, if you’re chasing that sweet spot of balmy but not blistering, aim for spring or fall.
 That’s when you’ll hit the jackpot for ideal weather in New Orleans, avoiding both the sauna and the shivers!